How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 A lot of products out there today are safe for use around children and pets or will dissipate after a few days, but some can leave behind toxic residues that can seriously harm a child or pet that comes into contact with them.

-Be sure when asking this question that you tell the exterminator what types of pets you have and whether you have small children are so they can adjust their treatment plan accordingly.
+Be sure when asking this question that you tell the exterminator what types of pets you have and whether you have small children.
+This information allows them to adjust their treatment plan accordingly.

 Treatment Options

-This can be asked at the initial consultation or prior to getting a quote and covers some of the most important aspects of the treatment.
+This can be asked at the initial consultation or prior to getting a quote.
+It also covers some of the most important aspects of the treatment.
 Be sure to get these answered BEFORE signing a written quote to avoid any nasty surprises.

 Question 1: Will we need to vacate the house?